Skip to content

 Conclusions

-• Persistent shortages of personnel and expertise mean that the Air Force is not fully able to meet the requirements for full operational capability for the F-35 in 2025.
+• Persistent shortages of personnel and expertise mean that the Air Force is not fully able to meet the requirements for full operational capability for F-35 in 2025.

 • There are persistent deficiencies in the materiel and supply readiness of the combat air force.

-• Persistent deficiencies in personnel and materiel in air defence and base defence result in reduced capacity for protection.
+• Persistent deficiencies in personnel and materiel in air defence and base defence result in reduced capacity for force protection.

 • There are challenges with airspace surveillance and the procurement of new radar systems is vulnerable to delays.